Arts at P.S. 62Q

 1st Grade

-- Students will experience composition of design with paper.
-They cut and tear both regular and irregular shapes from different colored papers to layer, arrange and rearrange to compose a design.
-Students will also move into the 3rd dimension and explore paper and wood sculpture.
+• Students experience collaging.
+They will cut and tear both regular and irregular shapes from different colored papers to layer, arrange and rearrange to compose a self portrait design as well as abstract designs.

 2nd Grade